 Here are a few cards from these programs that might be worth considering.

 - Chase Sapphire Preferred® Card – This card has a similar welcome bonus (60,000 Ultimate Rewards points after you spend $4,000 in the first three months of account opening) and a similar annual fee ($95).
 But it offers far more flexibility if you don’t want to be locked into a single airline’s program.
 It also includes a favorite perk of mine, primary auto rental insurance.

-- American Express® Gold Card – This card has a slightly higher annual fee of $250 (see rates and fees), but offers up to $100 in annual airline fee credits which brings the effective cost of the annual fee down to $150.
+- American Express® Gold Card – This card has a slightly higher annual fee of $250 (see rates and fees).
 It also earns 4x Membership Rewards points on restaurants and 4x at U.S. supermarkets (on up to $25,000 in purchases each calendar year, then 1x) plus 3x Membership Rewards points on flights booked directly with the airline or on the Amex travel site.
 These might add up more quickly if you eat out often and spend a lot at supermarkets.

 It is worth checking out the bonus categories for these other cards, because it is possible to actually earn more Virgin Atlantic miles from these cards if you find a card that matches your spending patterns well.

 The Virgin Atlantic World Elite Mastercard is a great credit card for anyone who values Virgin Atlantic miles.
 The card currently has an increased welcome bonus offer of up to 80,000 miles, and if you spend enough on the card to earn the companion pass, the bonus miles each year or the elite tier points it earns can make it worth keeping year after year.